aesuli/ics/README.md

 ### Pip

-The suggested way to quickly set up the python enviroment is to use the [Anaconda/Miniconda distribution](https://www.anaconda.com/products/distribution) and the `conda` package manager to create the virtual enviroment.
+The suggested way to quickly set up the python environment is to use the [Anaconda/Miniconda distribution](https://www.anaconda.com/products/distribution) and the `conda` package manager to create the virtual enviroment.